 - (1) The standard period of study for the Bachelor's degree programme is six semesters, including examinations.
-Successful completion of the Bachelor's degree programme requires a total of 180 credit points (CP) in compulsory or elective courses. - (2) The Bachelor's programme is a modular programme and comprises two major subjects (1st major: 74 CP; 2nd major: 74 CP) and cross-disciplinary competencies (20 CP).
-The Bachelor's thesis comprises 12 CP and is required if the degree programme is being taken as the major subject or the first major.
-The modules required and the corresponding courses and lectures in Byzantine Archaeology and Art History may be found in Appendix 1.
-Byzantine Archaeology and Art History may also be taken as a minor subject (35 CP) in combination with another major (113 CP).
+Successful completion of the Bachelor's degree programme requires a total of 180 credits (CP) in both compulsory and elective courses. - (2) The Bachelor's programme is a modular programme and may be studied with the following combinations: - one major subject (75% = 113 CP) with a minor (25% = 35 CP) and cross-disciplinary competencies (ÜK, see Appendix 2; 20 CP) - two major subjects (1st major 50% = 74 CP; 2nd major 50% = 74 CP) and cross-disciplinary competencies (ÜK, see Appendix 2: 20 CP)

+The Bachelor's thesis comprises 12 CP and is to be completed in the first major.